 Packable & Crushable Hat

 Love love love my packable and crushable hat.
 Not only does it fare well in the back of my car, it does great in my suitcase!
-I was devastated to forget it on our recent trip to Fiji.
 This is the perfect travel accessory for women, especially ones with fair skin who need to keep covered.